o3de/o3de.org/content/docs/userguide/ui/editor/components-actions.md

 ---
-description: ' Use the Actions properties in &ALY; &ui-canvas-editor; to trigger an event when one of the listed actions occur. '
+description: ' Use the Actions properties in Lumberyard UI Editor to trigger an event when one of the listed actions occur. '
 title: Actions
 ---